• Skip to primary navigation

 Store in an airtight container or glass bottle in the fridge for up to four weeks.

-I like to store my simple syrups in one of these syrup bottles/pump dispensers.
+I like to store my simple syrups in one of these bottles/pump dispensers.

 Clear simple syrup pours from a silver saucepan into a grey silicone funnel into a beautiful engraved glass syrup dispenser with a pump.